SayanoAI/Applio-RVC-Fork/README.md

 ### Data Efficiency
 - Supports training with a small dataset, yielding commendable results, especially with audio clips of at least 10 minutes of low-noise speech.

+### Universal Compatibility
+- Acceleration support for AMD/Intel graphics cards and enhanced acceleration for Intel ARC graphics cards, including IPEX compatibility.

 ## 🛠️ Planned Features for Future Development
 As part of the ongoing development of this fork, the following features are planned to be added:

 - Incorporating an inference batcher script based on user feedback.
 This enhancement will allow for processing 30-second audio samples at a time, improving output quality and preventing memory errors during inference.
 - Implementing an automatic removal mechanism for old generations to optimize storage space usage.
 This feature ensures that the repository remains efficient and organized over time.
 - Streamlining the training process for Paperspace machines to further improve efficiency and resource utilization during training tasks.

-## Compatibility
-- AMD/Intel graphics cards acceleration supported.
-- Intel ARC graphics cards acceleration with IPEX supported.

 ## ✨ Installation